 The primary thing to keep in mind about German and Russian thought since 1800 is that it takes for granted that the Cartesian, Lockean or Humean scientific and philosophical conception of man and nature, which defined the foundations of traditional modern French and Anglo-American democratic culture, has been shown by indisputable evidence to be inadequate.1

 It is one thing for conservatives to appeal to Edmund Burke and the good old days of Locke and Hume and Montesquieu.
 Conservatives are already persuaded by the conservative Enlightenment.
 But arguments based on Burke and Co. do nothing to persuade the modern ruling class, which regards the culture and philosophy of the American founders to be “shown by indisputable evidence to be inadequate.”
 Anyway, they were slave owners!
 The modern ruling class rose in the 19th century, as we have seen, as an intellectual movement that replaced the Enlightenment agenda of freedom and limited government with the idea, from various critiques of capitalism, that a strong government was needed to right the wrongs of the industrial system or at least to mitigate its harshness.
 But now, as we have seen, new generations of critics have arisen to apply the same critique to big government, both from right and left.
 Conservatives are familiar with the critiques from the right.
-There was Ludwig von Mises’ Socialism in the 1920s that socialism was impossible because it could not compute prices.
+There was Ludwig von Mises’ Socialism in the 1920s to argue that socialism was impossible because it could not compute prices.
 There was F.A.
 Hayek in the 1940s making the bandwidth argument that the man from Whitehall or Washington could not know more or outperform the millions of producers and consumers.
-There were James M. Buchanan and Gordon Tullock with The Calculus of Consent in the 1960s making the argument that government legislation always tended to exploitation and rent-seeking unless constrained by a rule of unanimous consent.
+There were James M. Buchanan and Gordon Tullock with The Calculus of Consent in the 1960s making the argument that government legislation by majority rule always tended towards exploitation and rent-seeking unless constrained by a rule of unanimous consent.
 Peter Berger and John Neuhaus argued in To Empower People for a middle ground of mediating institutions between the megastructures of big business and big government.
 Modern conservatives, following Edmund Burke, argue for a social space of civil society between the dominating systems of the modern Bigs.
 But the ruling class of educated liberals has rejected the conservative critique, by ignoring its thinkers and by demonizing its reform politicians and their policies.

 The critique of the welfare state has not come exclusively from the right.
 As we have seen, the Frankfurt School of neo-Marxists found that both big government and big capitalism tended to be dominating, with Jürgen Habermas contrasting the domination of system with the collaborative space of communicative action.
 Left-wing radicals like Michael Hardt and Antonio Negri in their radical Empire trilogy argued for a multitude of “singularities” living a “life in common” of creative production and “affect” that was now replacing the masses of working-class factory workers doing standardized and routine work.
 James C. Scott has illuminated modern government as an effort to make individuals “legible” to government, and thereby taxable and controllable.
 It is one thing for our ruling class to ignore the attack on the welfare state from the right; it is another thing to ignore the critique of the welfare state developed by left-wing writers.

 This critique attempts to transcend the arguments of both left and right.
 In the analysis of modern government in Chapter Two and modern business in Chapter Three we have attempted to expose the original sin of both modern government and modern business.
 Both are seduced, more than they can bear to admit, by the sirens of system, of force, and domination.
 The fact is that modern government is founded upon the successful effort of the absolute monarchs to penetrate the mediating structures of the early modern period, the guilds and confraternities, in order to make their subjects individually legible, taxable, and controllable.
 Nothing much has changed since then on the governance front, except for the worse.
 The fact is that modern business is founded upon the successful effort of slave drivers and factory owners to bend humans to the gang system and so-called “industrial discipline.”
-Admittedly there has been a change in the last two centuries: the slave driver cowskin whip has been confiscated, although it made a surprise farewell tour in the 20th century in the lands of communism and fascism, and survives in the miserable hell-holes of the thug dictators.
+Admittedly there has been a change in the last two centuries: the slave driver’s cowskin whip has been confiscated, although it made a surprise farewell tour in the 20th century in the lands of communism and fascism, and survives in the miserable hell-holes of the thug dictators.
 The power of the factory boss has been softened.
 But not by much, and often not for any noble reason but the practical one that businessmen have discovered that profits are bigger when workers are fat and happy rather than cringing under the infernal speedup of Taylorism.
 They have learned, with the German generals, that the best workers are “self-reliant, self-confident, dedicated, and joyful in taking responsibility” and much more productive than the shuffling squads of proletarians in Fritz Lang’s Metropolis.